 Rory prepares Chilled Ruby Beetroot Soup as his starter.
 His main dish is Casserole Roast Guinea Fowl with Marjoram, Green Beans and Squash Puree then Almond Tart with Raspberries.

 Rory prepares The Madras Club Lamb Curry with side dishes of Cucumber Raita, Tamarind Chutney, Apple and Mint Chutney, and Poppadoms.
+He completes the menu with a tropical fruit salad of mangoes, banana and pomegranate with a lime syrup for dessert.

 In this final programme, Rory prepares a Traditional Salad with Lydia’s Cream Dressing; Roast Rack of Lamb, Sauce Soubise, Redcurrant Sauce, and Gratin of Potatoes and Mushrooms.